Not All Retrievals are Useful: Cross-Attention for Input-Aware RAG in Time Series Forecasting

-As shown in Figure~\ref{fig:motivation_k}, Cross-RAG consistently improves performance (average MSE across seven datasets) as the number of retrieved samples ($k$) increases by selectively leveraging relevant samples even when irrelevant ones may be included.
-Figure~\ref{fig:motivation_toy} shows that methods without cross-attention \cite{ning2025ts} fail on a toy dataset where irrelevant samples are retrieved, while Cross-RAG succeeds.
+As shown in Figure~\ref{fig:motivation_k}, Cross-RAG consistently improves performance (average MSE across seven datasets) as the number of retrieved samples ($k$) increases by selectively leveraging relevant samples even when irrelevant ones may be included, whereas without cross-attention~\cite{ning2025ts}, performance does not improve monotonically with increasing $k$, requiring careful selection of $k$.
+Figure~\ref{fig:viz_ts} visualizes the zero-shot forecasting results, showing that incorporating cross-attention more closely follows the ground truth than the variant without cross-attention~\cite{ning2025ts} across diverse datasets.

-The main contributions are summarized as follows: \setlist[itemize]{leftmargin=0.3cm,itemsep=-6pt,topsep=-6pt, partopsep=0pt} \begin{itemize} \item We propose \textbf{Cross-RAG}, a plug-in framework that enhances retrieval-augmented forecasting by \textit{selectively} attending to retrieved samples according to their relevance to the query, using \textit{cross-attention} between the query and the inputs of the retrieved samples. \item To the best of our knowledge, Cross-RAG is the first zero-shot RAG approach to model relationships between the query and retrieved inputs, as shown in Table~\ref{tbl:compare_RAG}. \item We validate Cross-RAG through extensive experiments, achieving state-of-the-art (SoTA) performance across diverse datasets.
-The proposed method supports zero-shot forecasting, enabling efficient integration without requiring additional retraining of target datasets. \item We conduct in-depth analyses under various retrieval conditions, demonstrating its ability to selectively attend to relevant samples while remaining robust to the inclusion of irrelevant retrieved samples. \end{itemize}
+The main contributions are as follows: \setlist[itemize]{leftmargin=0.3cm} \begin{itemize} \item We propose \textbf{Cross-RAG}, a plug-in method that enhances retrieval-augmented forecasting by \textit{selectively} attending to retrieved samples according to their relevance to the query, using \textit{cross-attention} between the query and the inputs of the retrieved samples. \item To the best of our knowledge, Cross-RAG is the first zero-shot RAG approach to model relationships between the query and retrieved inputs, as shown in Table~\ref{tbl:compare_RAG}. \item We validate Cross-RAG through extensive experiments, achieving state-of-the-art (SoTA) performance across diverse datasets and backbones.
+The proposed method supports zero-shot forecasting, enabling efficient integration without requiring additional retraining of target datasets. \item We conduct in-depth analyses under various retrieval conditions, demonstrating its ability to selectively attend to relevant samples while remaining robust to irrelevant samples. \end{itemize}